devjas/pos/README.md

 ## POS

-A POS system for the restaurants.
+A POS system for the restaurants to take food orders.